LiveVoice Import with GStreamer

 gst-launch-1.0 -v autoaudiosrc ! audioconvert ! audioresample ! "audio/x-raw,channels=2,rate=16000" ! queue ! opusenc "bitrate=32000" ! queue ! rtpopuspay ! udpsink "host=<host>" "port=<audio port>"

 You can, of course, also use other audio input devices of your computer.
-The command gst-device-monitor-1.0 helps you finding the correct audio source GStreamer needs to use.
-This commmand, for example, lists all known audio sources on your system:
+The command gst-device-monitor-1.0 helps you to find the correct audio source GStreamer needs to use.
+This command, for example, lists all known audio sources on your system:

 gst-device-monitor-1.0 Audio/Source